Blowing Rock Chamber of Commerce cancels Symphony by the Lake, event to return in 2021

 Ticket holders will have three options: request a refund, transfer their tickets to next year or donate ticket revenue to the Chamber which depends on the revenue from this and other events for its operations.
 If you have purchased tickets for this year’s Symphony by the Lake, please call the Blowing Rock Chamber of Commerce at (828) 295-7851 for more information.

-Thank you to the Symphony by the Lake’s generous sponsors, Kennedy — Herterich Foundation, The Village Foundation of Blowing Rock, Hendrick Luxury Group, Monkee’s of Blowing Rock, 100 West Union, and Chetola Resort as this event would not be possible without their support.
+The chamber thanks Symphony by the Lake’s sponsors: Kennedy-Herterich Foundation, The Village Foundation of Blowing Rock, Hendrick Luxury Group, Monkee’s of Blowing Rock, 100 West Union and Chetola Resort.

 For more information on Symphony by the Lake or the Blowing Rock Chamber of Commerce visit, www.loveblowingrock.com.